|Status : Published

 |Page : 210

-The global Sepsis Treatment Market is forecast to grow at an annual rate of 8.5 percent from USD 429 million in 2019 to USD 700 million in 2025.
+The Global Sepsis Treatment Market is forecast to grow at an annual rate of 8.8 percent from USD 0.46 billion in 2023 to USD 0.86 billion in 2030.
 The public-private support for target study efforts, the rising prevalence of infectious diseases, the number of sepsis incidences, and the government programs to raise sepsis awareness are all expected to fuel the market growth over the forecast period for Sepsis Treatment products.

 According to WHO statistics released in April 2018, this disease affects over 30 million people worldwide and causes about 6 million deaths per year.
 According to the same source, about 3 million newborns and 1.2 million children worldwide are affected by this disease last year.
 With such a high prevalence, demand for diagnostic solutions is expected to rise, propelling market growth over the projected period.

 Since older people are more susceptible to sepsis due to a weakened immune system, a rise in the aging population may fuel the growth of the sepsis treatment industry.

 Furthermore, the demand for antibiotic-resistant bacterial strains, rising rates of hospital-acquired infections, and the high prevalence of a variety of chronic diseases such as diabetes may all contribute to the growth of the sepsis treatment market.
 Low healthcare spending in low- and middle-income countries, a lack of public interest, and the advent of the generic industry have all slowed the development of the sepsis treatment industry.

 Market Impact due to COVID-19: